Causal Inference under Outcome-Based Sampling with Monotonicity Assumptions: Preliminaries

 \subsection{Causal parameters}

-Let $(Y^*, T^*, X^*)$ be the random variables of interest, where $Y^*$ is a binary outcome, $T^*$ is a binary treatment, and $X^*$ is a vector of covariates.
-If we collected data via random sampling from the population of interest, we would observe $(Y^*,T^*,X^*)$.
-But that is not the case under outcome-based sampling, where data consist of random draws of $(T^*, X^*)$ given specific values of $Y^*$; the observed variables will be denoted by $(Y,T,X)$ as we describe in the following subsection.
+Let $(Y^*, T^*, X^*)$ be a random vector of a binary outcome, a binary treatment, and covariates of a representative individual.
+Since we are interested in outcome-based sampling, we assume that a random sample of $(Y^*, T^*, X^*)$ is not available.
+Instead, we have a sample of $(Y,T,X)$, where the distribution of $(T,X)$ given $Y$ is related with that of $(T^*,X^*)$ given $Y^*$.
+The exact sampling schemes and related assumptions will be discussed in detail later, and in this subsection, we only focus on the parameters of interest.

-In order to discuss causal inference in this context, we introduce the usual potential outcome notation.
-So, $Y^*(t)$ will be the potential outcome for $T^*=t$ so that $Y^*$ can be written as $Y^* = Y^*(1)T^* + Y^*(0)(1-T^*)$, although the distribution of $Y^*$ is still unidentified from the data under outcome-based sampling.
+For the sake of causal inference, we use the usual potential outcome notation.
+So, $Y^*(t)$ will be the potential outcome for $T^*=t$, and $Y^*$ can be written as $Y^* = Y^*(1)T^* + Y^*(0)(1-T^*)$.
+Therefore, our notation extends \citet{chen2001parametric} and \citet{Xie-et-al:JASA} by adding an extra layer of potential outcomes.
+The causal effect of the treatment can be measured by either (conditional) relative risk or attributable risk: each of them is defined as follows:

-Now, we use the potential outcomes $Y^*(1)$ and $Y^*(0)$ for a causal analysis.
-The causal effect of $T^*$ on the `successful' case given $X^* = x$ can be measured by relative risk, denoted by $\theta(x)$, (or its logarithm), which is defined in \cref{def:CRR}.\footnote{See \cref{sec:aggregation} for using the logarithm and its relationship with the conventional log odds ratio in case-control studies.} Similar parameters are studied in e.g. \citet[Chapter 6]{manski2009identification} in the regression context, but here the relative risk parameter is defined in terms of the potential outcomes to deal with causality.
+provided that the denominator of $\theta_\RR(x)$ is strictly positive.
+Therefore, $\theta_\AR(x)$ is the usual conditional average treatment effect, whereas $\theta_\RR(x)$ is a causal version of the relative risk parameter.

-Alternatively, one may prefer measuring the causal effect of $T^*$ by the attributable risk $\theta_\AR(x)$ defined in \cref{eq:ar}.
-However, it is $\theta(x)$, not $\theta_\AR(x)$, that turns out to be closely related with the odds ratio, which has been widely used as a measure of association in case-control studies.
-For this reason we focus mainly on $\theta(x)$ and its relationship with the odds ratio.
-However, $\theta_\AR(x)$ is still an interesting parameter in itself; it is the (conditional) average treatment effect in the binary context, which may deliver different information from $\theta(x)$.
-Thus, we do discuss partial identification of $\theta_\AR(x)$ in \cref{appx:ar} in detail under the same assumptions and we propose easy-to-implement causal inference procedures on both attributable and relative risk in \cref{sec:causal:inference}.
+Relative risk defined by a ratio of ``success'' probabilities has been popular in epidemiology and biostatistics, particularly when the ``success'' is a rare event: if the treatment changes the success probability from $0.01$ to $0.02$, then it is a 100\% increase, though the difference of $0.01$ may suggest an impression that the change was unimportant.
+Further, it turns out that $\theta_\RR(x)$ is closely related with the odds ratio (in terms of the observed variables), which has been widely used as a measure of association in case-control studies.